Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Get-AzCosmosDBLocation.md

 ```

 ## DESCRIPTION
-List Azure CosmosDB account with their location properties.
-It includes Account Id, Name, Type, SupportsAvailabilityZone, IsResidencyRestricted and BackupStorageRedundancies.
+List Azure CosmosDB locations with their location properties.
+It includes Location Id, Name, Type, SupportsAvailabilityZone, IsResidencyRestricted and BackupStorageRedundancies.

 ## EXAMPLES